 What to Include in a Small Business Budget (Explained Simply)

-- Operating expenses (keep it running): Rent, utilities, software, insurance, marketing, phone/internet, website, fuel.
+- Operating expenses (keep it running): rent, utilities, software, insurance, marketing, phone and internet, website, fuel

-- Taxes set-aside: A percentage you reserve so taxes don’t become an emergency.
+- Tax set-aside: a percentage you reserve so taxes don’t become an emergency

-- Reserves: Buffer for slow months + “real life” costs (repairs, replacements, surprises).
+- Reserves: a buffer for slow months and real-life costs like repairs, replacements, and surprises

-Two quick clarifiers make this much easier: direct costs are tied to sales (they often drop when sales drop), while operating expenses usually keep showing up no matter what.
-And if a bill is annual or quarterly, you can “monthly-ize” it: take the total and divide by 12 so it stops sneaking up on you.
+Two things worth clarifying: direct costs are tied to sales and often drop when sales drop, while operating expenses usually keep showing up regardless.
+And if a bill is annual or quarterly, divide the total by 12 and treat it as a monthly line item.
+That one habit alone prevents a lot of cash flow surprises.

 Two Real-World Budget Examples (Retail vs Service)